Clifford the Big Red Dog (2000 TV series): Production

-The series was produced by Mike Young Productions and Scholastic Studios with animation produced by Hong Ying Universe Company Limited in Taipei, Taiwan and Hosem Animation Studio, a Shanghai-based outlet in China who did the uncredited work.
+The series was produced by Mike Young Productions and Scholastic Studios, with animation produced by Hong Ying Universe Company Limited in Taipei, Taiwan and Hosem Animation Studio, a Shanghai-based outlet in China who did the uncredited work.

 Setting

 The TV series takes place in the fictional island of Birdwell Island, where Clifford lives.
-The name is inspired by Norman Bridwell, the author of the books, but the letters I and R are switched.
+The name is inspired by Norman Bridwell, the author of the books (who otherwise was not involved in the production of the series) but the letters I and R are switched.
 Birdwell Island was inspired by Martha's Vineyard in Massachusetts, where Bridwell lived.

 Emily Elizabeth used to live in an apartment in New York City, but she moved away with her parents and Clifford to Birdwell Island because Caroline told her that a small apartment is no place for a big dog like Clifford.

 Format

 The series has at least 4 segments in the show.